TerriaJS/terriajs/doc/customizing/translation-guide.md

 ### TinyMCE translations

 The TinyMCE translations is used to internationalize story editor which uses external library with its own internationalization support.
 Those files are located at `wwwroot/languages/tinymce/{abbreviation}.js` inside the root folder of TerriaMap (where the abbreviation is a short name of the language specified in the config and it should be the same under language is registered in tinymce `tinymce.addI18n("{abbreviation}",...`).
+You can get them from https://www.tiny.cloud/get-tiny/language-packages/.

 ## Best practice